drian0/ac_tech_prototype/README.md

 ### Balancing Innovation and Tradition ###

 Renewing the tech stack of a game poses the inherent risk of a community split.
 Some will keep playing the old version while others move on to the new version.
 If too many people stick to the old version the endeavour fails.
 Therefore it is important to 'worship tradition'.
 This is especially crucial in the first releases or first months/years.
-There needs to be a plan in which areas innovation is allowed an in which tradition is ensured.
+The other risk is that if tradition is worshipped too much then there won't be sufficient innovation to attract new people - putting the whole mission at risk.
+There needs to be a plan in which areas innovation is allowed an in which areas tradition is ensured.
+For example the longterm idea could be to retain movement/physics/weapon strength the way it was in AC v1 while replacing all assets to achieve a similar visual realism as *Call of Duty: Warzone*.
+Sidenote: It may not be realistic to actually achieve this visual realism but it is worth aiming at it.

+Gameplay logic could be partially retained: Keeping the same weapon characteristics as in AC v1 but tackling the problem of [everybody using subgun](https://github.com/assaultcube/AC/issues/295).
+The problem could be resolved via two opposing directions:
+- Scarcity of primary weapons: Players start with pistol only and need to find primary weapons on the map.
+The weapons are shown on the minimap.
+Dead players drop their primary weapon and it can be picked up by others.
+Players can voluntarily drop their primary weapon for tactical reasons.
+- Abundance of primary weapons: Players carry *all* primary weapons at the same time.
+The primary ammo pickup will equip all weapons.
+Primary ammo pickup only adds a fraction of the ammo compared to AC v1 so that players are forced to switch weapons often and use ammo more strategically.

 ## Asset Migration Path ##